ARK-Electronics/RemoteIDTransmitter/README.md

 - We do not use message packs and instead send messages individually due to limitations with advertisement data packet size that varies between hardware.

-- BlueZ cannot simultaneously broadcast standard and extended advertisement, so we must toggle between the two modes.
+- BlueZ cannot simultaneously broadcast standard and extended advertisement, so we rapidly toggle between both modes.

-- The minimum advertising interval is 20ms per bluetooth spec, so we space advertisements 30ms apart.
+- The minimum bluetooth advertising interval is 20ms, so we space advertisements 30ms apart.

 - We rely on the mavlink data to contain accurate information.
-We always publish the RemoteID messages and do not check that all the necessary data is present before transmitting.
+We always transmit the RemoteID data and do not check the accurary of the data before transmitting.

 - If things aren't working use `sudo btmon` to help debug.